schollenberger/pi-sensorlab/battery-discharge-meter/battery-discharge-meter-readme.md

     Battery discharger measuring accumulated current and power, display current data on a LCD module and writing them to a CSV file.
     Stops after discharging below minimum discharge voltage.

+  - lcd-dimm.sh
+    Writes to the electrical relay GPIO port to dim the LCD display

+  - lcd-on.sh
+      Writes to the electrical relay GPIO port to turn the LCD display on again.